snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 ```

 This step deploys the application to the server using rsync over SSH.
-**rsync** transfers only changed files **--exclude** prevents sensitive and environment files from being uploaded, files like .env, etc.
+**rsync** transfers only changed files **--exclude** prevents sensitive and environment files from being deleted, files like .env, .htaccess, etc.

 **path** specifies the local project directory to sync while **remote_*...** values are pulled from GitHub Secrets.